 P.S.
 I often get asked questions about the “Shelf Life” of foods.
 The USDA, a trusted source, offers some guidelines:

-This general link to Food Storage and Preservation will lead you to several charts on food preservation including:
+This general link to Safe Food Handling Fact Sheet from the USDA will lead you to several charts on food preservation including:

 Food Product Dating